BulPlugins/BulMultiverse/README.md

 Mised a flag ruing creation?
 You can set it later using the set command:
 `/bmv set exemple -d peaceful`
 > NOTE
 > Some flags like the seed, cannot be changed after the world is created.
-If you make an error in the command, such as setting and invalid difficulty:
+If you make an error in the command, such as setting an invalid difficulty:
 '/bmv create exemple -d SUPERHARDCORP' the default difficulty will be used instead.
 Be sure to check the console for errors when creating worlds.